 NATIONAL: In the first few days of his presidency, Barack Obama signs several executive orders, including a repeal of the Global Gag Rule banning federal funds to foreign family planning organizations that offer abortions or provide information or counseling on abortion.

 Dr. George Tiller, one of only a few doctors in the nation who performs abortions late in pregnancy, is assassinated in the foyer of his church while handing out the church bulletin.

 NATIONAL: President Obama signs the Affordable Care Act (ACA) into law.
-The law is a critical advancement for women’s health care which mandates that private insurers cover co-pay free birth control, well woman visits, mammograms, breast feeding support, and maternity care as an essential benefit.
-Women can no longer be denied health insurance coverage because of pre-existing conditions like pregnancy nor can they be charged more for health insurance than men.
-While a major step forward for women’s health, the health care law unfairly treats abortion coverage as a separate and distinct—even stigmatized—benefit, and imposes significant disincentives on insurance companies that want to include abortion services in their coverage.
+The law is a critical advancement for reproductive health care which mandates that private insurers cover co-pay free birth control, wellness visits, mammograms, breast feeding support, and maternity care as an essential benefit.
+People can no longer be denied health insurance coverage because of pre-existing conditions like pregnancy nor can women be charged more for health insurance than men.
+While a major step forward for reproductive health, the health care law unfairly treats abortion coverage as a separate and distinct—even stigmatized—benefit, and imposes significant disincentives on insurance companies that want to include abortion services in their coverage.